Jazz Guitar Lessons Hub on FretDojo

 I would say to anybody that’s considering the course: jump in with both feet!
 It’s an inexpensive way to enter into the realm of jazz and get a good basis for continuing education in jazz and developing jazz chops.
 Go for it!

-With FretDojo Academy Membership, my online jazz guitar school, you get access on a subscription basis to 40+ courses where you’ll learn some of the most loved jazz standards – and develop your jazz guitar skills along the way.
+With FretDojo VIP Club membership, my online jazz guitar school, you get access on a subscription basis to 40+ courses where you’ll learn some of the most loved jazz standards – and develop your jazz guitar skills along the way.

 It’s my most popular jazz guitar curriculum and it’s been going for several years with hundreds of members.
 Each month I release new jazz guitar lessons in the membership so you’ll always have new tunes material to add to your arsenal.